alpha-z-relative Renyi entropies: Proof of concavity of the trace functional

-Finally, note that $G$ satisfies the reflection identity: $G(\overline{z}) = \overline{G(z)}$.
-This is easy to verify from the definition of $G$, but it also follows from the Schwarz reflection principle: since $G$ is real and continuous on the real line (excluding the cut $[-\tau,\tau]$), so that $G$ can be continued analytically from the upper half-plane through the real interval $(\tau,+\infty)$ to the lower half-plane by reflection.
+Since $F(\zeta)$ is a composition of holomorphic functions, it is holomorphic itself in this domain.
+Furthermore, note that $F$ satisfies the reflection identity: $F(\overline{z}) = \overline{F(z)}$.
+This is easy to verify from the definition of $F$, but it also follows from the Schwarz reflection principle: since $F$ is real and continuous on the real line (excluding the cut $[-\infty,\tau]$), so that $F$ can be continued analytically from the upper half-plane through the real interval $(\tau,+\infty)$ to the lower half-plane by reflection.

-\subsubsection{$G$ is a Pick function}
+\subsubsection{$F$ is a Pick function}

-To show that $G$ is a Pick function, we need to show that $\im f_{p,q}(A_1+iA_2)>0$ whenever $A_1=A_1^*$ and $A_2>0$ (here $A_1 = \Delta+xA$ and $A_2=yA$).
-From the reflection identity we then also have that $\im f_{p,q}(A_1+iA_2)<0$ whenever $A_2<0$; however, we do not actually need to invoke this identity.
+To show that $F$ is a Pick function, we need to show that $\im f_{p,q}(B_1+iB_2)>0$ whenever $B_1=B_1^*$ and $B_2>0$ (here $B_1 = A_1+xA_2$ and $B_2=yA_2$).
+From the reflection identity we then also have that $\im f_{p,q}(B_1+iB_2)<0$ whenever $B_2<0$; however, we do not actually need to invoke this identity.
 By homogeneity of $f_{p,q}$, we have $f_{p,q}(A) = f_{p,q}(-iA)/(-i) = f_{p,q}(iA)/i$, so that both conditions are equivalent to the one condition $\re f_{p,q}(A)>0$ whenever $A\in\cR^+$.